-Section 3.
-Whenever in any borough there exists a commission for the care of public parks, the council may, by ordinance, accept the provisions of this article so far as it relates to the subject of the shade tree commission, and there fter the park commission shall have all the powers and be subject to all the duties prescribed by this article for the shade tree commission.
+Section 2732.
+Powers May Be Vested in Park Commission.-Whenever in any borough there exists a commission for the care of public parks, the council may, by ordinance, accept the provisions of this article so far as it relates to the subject of the shade tree commission, and thereafter the park commission shall have all the powers and be subject to all the duties prescribed by this article for the shade tree commission.

-Section 4.
-The commission shall have exclusive custody and control of the shade trees in the borough and is authorized to plant, remove, maintain, and protect shade trees on the public highways in the borough.
+Section 2733.
+Powers of Commission.-The commission shall have exclusive custody and control of the shade trees in the borough, and is authorized to plant, remove, maintain, and protect shade trees on the public highways in the borough.

-Section 5.
-The commission may employ and pay such superintendents, engineers, foresters, tree-wardens or other assistants as the proper performance of the duties devolving upon it shall require, and may make, publish and enforce regulations for the care and protection of the shade trees of the borough.
+The commission may employ and pay such superintendents, engineers, foresters, tree-wardens, or other assistants, as the proper performance of the duties devolving upon it shall require, and may make, publish, and enforce regulations for the care and protection of the shade trees of the borough.
 No such regulation shall be in force until it has been approved by the council, and until it has been published at least twice in one or two newspapers of the borough.

-Section 6.
-The shade tree commission shall annually report in full to the burgess its transactions and expenses for the last fiscal year of the borough.
-The park commission, in boroughs accepting this article, may incorporate such transactions and expenses in its regular report to council.
+Section 2734.
+Report of Commission.-The shade tree commission shall annually report in full to the burgess its transactions and expenses for the last fiscal year of the borough.
+The park commission in boroughs accepting this article may incorporate such transactions and expenses in its regular report to council.

-Section 7.
-Whenever any shade tree commission or park commission n boroughs accepting this article, proposes to plant, ransplant or remove shade trees on any highway, notice of the time and place of the meeting, at which such work is to be considered, shall be given in one or more newspapers published in the borough once a week for two weeks immediately preceding the time of the meeting.
-The notice shall specify in detail the highways or portions thereof upon which trees are proposed to be so planted, re-planted or removed.
+Section 2735.
+Notices by Commission.-Whenever any shade tree commission, or park commission in boroughs accepting this article, proposes to plant, transplant, or remove shade trees on any highway, notice of the time and place of the meeting at which such work is to be considered shall be given in one or more newspapers published in the borough, once a week for two weeks immediately preceding the time of the meeting.
+The notice shall specify in detail the highways or portions thereof upon which trees are proposed to be so planted, replanted, or removed.

-Section 8.
-The cost of planting, transplanting or removing any shade trees in the highways of the borough of the necessary and suitable guards, curbing or grating for the protection thereof, and of the replacing of any pavement or sidewalk necessarily disturbed in the execution of such work, shall be paid by the owner of the real estate in front of whose property the work is done.
+Section 2736.
+Payment by Owners.-The cost of planting, transplanting, or removing any shade trees in the highways of the borough, of the necessary and suitable guards, curbing, or grading for the protection thereof, and of the replacing of any pavement or sidewalk necessarily disturbed in the execution of such work, shall be paid by the owner of the real estate in front of whose property the work is done.

-The amount each freeholder is to pay shall be ascertained and certifiel by the commission to council and to the borough treusurer.
+The amount each freeholder is to pay shall be ascertained and certified by the commission to council and to the borough treasurer.

-Section 9.
-Upon the filing of the certificate with the council, the secretary of the borough shall cause thirty days' written notice to be given to the persons against whose property an assessment has been made.
-The notice shall state the amount of the assessment and the time and place of payment, and shall be accompanied with a copy of the certificate.
+Section 2737.
+Assessments; Liens.-Upon the filing of the certificate with the council, the secretary of the borough shall cause thirty days' written notice to be given to the persons against whose property an assessment has been made.
+The notice shall state the amount of the assessment, and the time and place of payment, and shall be accompanied with a copy of the certificate.